 Another goal for the future is to secure land in order to establish a sanctuary for older or less adoptable companion animals including cats, dogs, rabbits, and horses.

-Alliance for Animals was established in 1988 by a small group of animal advocates dedicated to bringing humane education and affordable veterinary services to inner city Boston for Boston's poor, elderly, and disabled.
-Alliance for Animals has served as a lifeline, bringing services directly to the neighborhoods --neighborhoods and people who had never been helped before.
-Alliance for Animals soon became an integral part of the neighborhoods, a familiar face and trusted resource throughout the city.
+The Alliance for Animals was established in 1988 by a small group of animal advocates dedicated to bringing humane education and affordable veterinary services to inner city Boston.
+For Boston's poor, elderly, and disabled the Alliance serviced as a lifeline, bringing services directly to the neighborhoods - neighborhoods and people who had never been helped before.
+The Alliance soon became an integral part of the neighborhoods, a familiar face and trusted resource throughout the city.

 In addition to bringing services to the people, Alliance brought life-saving rescue to the animals of Boston.
 Like too many of their human counterparts, the animals of inner-city Boston faced lives of loneliness and despair, where little help was available, and no one outside the city even noticed.
 Then Alliance came; loving hands reached out to help, and people made sure someone did notice those who languished on the city streets.